mangalam-research/btw/tech_notes.rst

 source, I want to be :

-* US1.1 able to select a secondary source I've already referred to in my article, either by the abbreviation I've assgined to it or by bibliographical data.
+* US1.1 able to select a secondary source I've already referred to in my article, either by the abbreviation I've assigned to it or by bibliographical data.

 * US1.2 able to search among the secondary sources that BTW already